OctopusDeploy/Library/.github/CONTRIBUTING.md

 * Is the template a minor variation on an existing one?
 If so, please consider improving the existing template if possible.
 * Is the name of the template consistent with the examples already in the library, in style ("Noun - Verb"), layout and casing?
 * Are all parameters in the template consistent with the examples here, including help text documented with Markdown?
+* **To minimize the risk of step template parameters clashing with other variables in a project that uses the step template, ensure that you prefix your parameter names (e.g. an abbreviated name for the step template or the category of the step template**
 * Is the description of the template complete, correct Markdown?
 * Is the `.json` filename consistent with the name of the template?
 * Do scripts in the template validate required arguments and fail by returning a non-zero exit code when things go wrong?